 This course will involve live sessions conducted through Zoom, with simultaneous access to a virtual computer environment via a remote desktop connection.
 Learners require access to a computer with speakers, microphone, and webcam.
 It is recommended that learners use a computer with an Intel Core i5 processor or equivalent, at least 16 Gb of memory (RAM), a hard drive with free space, an internet connection of at least 6 Mbps download and 1 Mbps upload speeds, a large monitor or dual monitors, and an updated version of Zoom.

 All course materials will be available through Canvas Catalog.

 Susan Murch has been a Professor of Chemistry at UBC Okanagan since 2005.
 Her research uses mass spectrometry to investigate the chemicals produced by plants and how plant chemicals affect human health.
 She teaches Introductory Analytical Chemistry, Plant Chemistry, and Metabolomics.
 She has been the recipient of various awards for research and teaching, including Canada Research Chair in Natural Products Chemistry, UBCO Researcher of the Year, and the Womxn in Metabolomics Mentorship Award.

-The non-refundable fee for this course is $2500.
+The non-refundable fee for this course is $4500.
+Fee is inclusive of GST.
 All instructional content required to complete the course is available through the course website.
 There are no additional fees for textbooks.

 Learners will be asked to take part in pre-and post-course surveys that include information regarding current employment status, educational background, professional goals, and an evaluation of subject matter knowledge prior to and following the learning experience.
 In particular, there will be a survey distributed six months after the completion of this course.
 This information will be collected privately and used for the purpose of understanding the impact of the course in meeting the professional development needs of participants and satisfying the reporting requirements of the Ministry of Advanced Education and Skills Training.